titansarus/QueraToCsv/README.md

 Also, the scores for other_student which was not in our class will be ignored, and we need not worry about cleaning the CSV file.

-Our program also handles persian alphabets for numbers.
+Our program also handles persian alphabets for student-IDs.

 <div dir="rtl">